-The DISABLE procedure disables programs and jobs.
+The DISABLE procedure is used to disable programs and jobs.

 When a Scheduler object is disabled, its enabled attribute is set to FALSE.